 TXPWR_LEVEL selects which of the transmit power levels should be used for the current PPDU transmission.
-The number of available power levels shall be determined by the MIB parameter aNumberSupportedPowerLevels.
+The number of available power levels shall be determined by the MIB parameter dot11NumberSupportedPowerLevelsImplemented.
 See 20.3.20.3 (Transmit power) for further information on the OFDM PHY power level control capabilities.

-PMD_NON_HT_CH_BANDWIDTH.indication

-Function

-This primitive, generated by the PMD sublayer, provides information regarding channel bandwidth and static or dynamic bandwidth operation.

-Semantics of the service primitive

-This primitive shall provide the following parameter: PMD_NON_HT_CH_BANDWIDTH.indication (CH_BANDWIDTH_IN_NON_HT, DYN_BANDWIDTH_IN_NON_HT)

-When generated

-This primitive shall be generated by the PMD when the OFDM PHY is in the receive state.

-Effect of receipt

-The PLCP sublayer passes the data to the MAC sublayer as part of the RXVECTOR.

 PMD_CBW.indication